otpcr/nixt/README.rst

 ::

-   NIXT - you have been nixt.
+   NIXT - You have been nixt.

 **SYNOPSIS**